Measures on differentiable stacks

 Despite the previous remark, under a slightly stronger condition on $\G$, namely that $s: \cG\to M$ is proper, one does obtain a canonical transverse density.
 First one integrates along the $s$-fibers the Liouville density of the groupoid:

 (note that, since we do not assume any orientability, although the Liouville density comes from a volume form, integration over the $s$-fibers gives only a density).
-As explained in \cite{PMCT1, PMCT2}, $\rho^{M}_{DH}$ is an invariant density on $M$; hence it induces (by the previous proposition) a canonical (strictly positive) transverse density for $\G$,
+As explained in \cite{PMCT1,PMCT2}, $\rho^{M}_{DH}$ is an invariant density on $M$; hence it induces (by the previous proposition) a canonical (strictly positive) transverse density for $\G$,

-and an associated transverse measure $\mu_{DH}$ (``DH'' stands for Duistermaat-Heckman).
+and an associated transverse measure $\mu_{DH}$ (here ``DH'' stands for Duistermaat-Heckman).

-\begin{remark} Even when the procedure from the previous remark works, the resulting transverse density is different from $\sigma_{DH}$; the two are related by a Duistermaat-Heckman formula (see \cite{PMCT2} and also our next subsection). \end{remark}
+\begin{remark} Even when the procedure from the previous remark works, the resulting transverse density is different from $\sigma_{DH}$; these two are related by a Duistermaat-Heckman formula (see \cite{PMCT2} and also our next subsection). \end{remark}